I want to tell you a story.

 And when you’re born into a poor family in a developing country, the chances of escaping the crushing grind of poverty are small.

-The truth is that this man never really had a chance in life, never had a chance to dream and to pursue his dreams the way many of us do.
+The truth is that this man never really had a chance in life, never had a chance to pursue his dreams the way many of us do.

 And so now you’re probably wondering why I told you that story.